andygbannister/qurantools/readme.md

 ## Team

-Qur’an Tools has been programmed by Andy Bannister with help from other developers.
+Qur’an Tools has been designed and programmed by Dr. Andrew G. Bannister and Dr. R. Michael McCoy with help from other developers.

 ## Copyright